peasejay/sublimetext_banister/README.md

 #### Render HTML Output (Application menu only)

 Exports an HTML version of the current document with fully rendered document markup applied.
 This is the "final" output of the Banister markup process.

+## Known Issues

+### Slow region iterations

+The approach I used for iterating through regions is very unoptimized (which is most obvious when rendering a full document to HTML).
+There is probably more that can be done to constrain the regions (perhaps constraining regions to those on a particular line) before iterating through them.